Otaiki1/deffle/README.md

 ## 👨‍🔬 How is this a solution?

-Deffle is not governed by an organisation but by an immutable code (cannot be changed once deployed) displayed publicly so that there need not to be an authority to handle and oversee the whole lottery process, The winners are also picked randomly by using chainlink.
+LuckyBlock is not governed by an organisation but by an immutable code (cannot be changed once deployed) displayed publicly so that there need not to be an authority to handle and oversee the whole lottery process, The winners are also picked randomly by using chainlink.
 This means, the lottery can happen in a way that it **cannot** be manipulated, but would pay winners and allow people participated depending on the conditions provided when creating the smart contract (the immutable code that governs the tickets - NFTs).

 ## 👊 Team